Sea moss benefits for men: Fact checking the fertility superfood

 Fertility and sperm parameters

-Sea moss contains significant amounts of zinc and folate.
+Sea moss contains nutrients such as zinc and folate.
 Zinc is critical for spermatogenesis and the protection of sperm DNA from fragmentation.

 Spermatogenesis: The biological process of producing mature sperm cells in the testes.